-In considering whether any particular assisted living or memory care area can meet the needs of an individual suffering from Alzheimer’s disease, there are three major considerations: how good is the quality of the care, how robust is the activity program and finally, how well-laid-out and maintained is the facility?
+As you consider whether any particular assisted living or memory care community can meet the needs of an individual suffering from Alzheimer’s disease, there are three major points to keep in mind: how good is the quality of the care, how robust is the activity program, and finally, how is the community laid out and maintained?

-- Is the facility responsive to family requests, and do they allow family members to visit at any time?
+- Is the community responsive to family requests, and do they allow family members to visit at any time?

-- How is the care staff trained?
+- How often and what type of training do staff receive?
 An ongoing training program is important to ensure that staff is aware of current best practices for care.

 - What are the rooms or apartments like?
 Is the dining area pleasant?
-Check out the bathrooms, as well as the room in which the person will live, in order to evaluate whether the privacy needs of the individual will be met.
+Check out the bathrooms, as well as the living areas, to evaluate the level of comfort and privacy your loved one will experience.

 - Is the building well-maintained, with rooms and furniture clean, odor-free, and in good repair?

-When being given a tour, make notes regarding the above situations.
-This way, you can always refer back to them and refresh your memory when it comes time to make a decision.
+During your tour, take plenty of notes so you can refresh your memory when it comes time to make a decision.
 Ask questions and expect good answers in return.

 Regardless of where the care takes place, it should be a priority that your loved one receives the care that he or she really needs, in a safe and supportive environment.